Learn to How To Say No and Feel Empowered

 Can you say no without feeling guilty?
 If you’re like me, you say yes because you want to help and it feels great - at first.
 You're the hero helping someone is in need.

 People love that generosity.
 That type of giving is a special quality that becomes ingrained in how you see yourself.
 There is a healthy pride associated with being helpful.

 It only becomes a problem when saying yes when you mean no gets to be a pattern.
-This can be exhausting and leave you feeling used.
+This can be exhausting and leave you feeling used and resentful.

 I don't wanna say no!